Sheep 101 logo

 Sharps

+Sharps should be properly disposed of.
 Sharps include needles, syringes, scalpel blades, slides, pipettes,and anything else that can puncture.
-They should be collected on the farm in a rigid, puncture-resistant container with a screw-on or tightly secured lid.
+Sharps should be collected on the farm in a rigid, puncture-resistant container with a screw-on or tightly secured lid.
 Containers should be visibly labeled as biohazardous material.
 Once full, they should be taken to an approved collection facility for medical or veterinary waste.
 Expired and unused medicine should be disposed of in the same manner as sharps.

 Quality and Safety Assurance